SAMW3L/SAMW3L/README.md

 - 👋 Hi, I’m @SAMW3L
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning React Typescript,flutter and Larvel
-- 💞️ I’m looking to collaborate on mobile applications and web development
+- 💞️ I’m looking to collaborate on System mobile applications and web Development
 - 📫 How to reach me: email: samuelsarah678@gmail.com

 <!---